Skip to main content

 Credit Repair Organizations Act: What You Need to Know

-The Credit Repair Organizations Act is a federal law that regulates businesses and services that seek to improve a person's overall credit rating.
-In general, credit repair organizations promise to have negative information removed from a person's credit report.
-The Credit Repair Organizations Act, or CROA, makes it illegal for any organization to make false claims about its ability to "fix" a person's credit report or credit score.
+The Credit Repair Organizations Act (CROA) is a federal law that regulates the credit repair industry.
+The credit repair industry includes businesses and services that enhance a person's credit rating.
+Credit repair organizations help remove negative information from a person's credit report.
+The CROA makes it illegal for a business to falsely claim its ability to "fix" a person's credit report or credit score.
+These companies must provide accurate information and disclosures in the credit repair process.
+Violation of CROA can lead to significant legal consequences.

 How Credit Scores Work

-A credit score is a number that gives lenders such as banks a glimpse into a person's creditworthiness, or how likely it is that a borrower will repay the lender.
-Lenders consider a person's credit score to be very important since a low score means that a person is a high-risk borrower, while a higher number means that someone is less likely to miss a payment or even default on a loan.
-Credit scores range from 300 to 850; a score above 720 is considered excellent, and a score between 620 and 720 is considered fair to good.
-The important thing to remember is that the higher your credit score, the more likely you are to be allowed to borrow money.
-Higher credit scores also mean that the terms of a loan will be more favorable, such as a lengthier time to repay the money or a lower interest rate.
+A credit score is a number that gives lenders an idea of a person's creditworthiness.
+Lenders consider a person's credit score very important.
+A low score means a person is a high-risk borrower.
+A high score means they are less likely to miss a payment or default on a loan.
+Credit scores range from 300 to 850.
+A score above 720 is excellent.
+A score between 620 and 720 is fair to good.
+The higher your credit score, the more likely you'll be able to borrow money at a lower interest rate.

-Unfortunately, some organizations promise that they can remove negative credit information from a person's credit report.
-For example, such organizations have advertised that they can eliminate references to repeated late payments of loans, defaults on loans, or even bankruptcies.
-They may also charge a fee (often in advance) for services that a consumer can perform herself.
-Some have even attempted to get around a bad credit score by altering a consumer's identity such as by obtaining a new employer identification number.
+Unfortunately, some organizations promise they can remove negative credit information from a person's credit report.
+For example, such organizations have advertised that they can delete references to repeated late payments of loans or even bankruptcies.
+They may also charge an upfront fee for services you can perform yourself.
+Some have even attempted to get around a bad credit score by altering a consumer's identity, such as getting a new employer identification number.
+The CROA protects people from such dishonest credit repair practices.

-In 1996, Congress passed the Credit Repair Organizations Act in response to growing complaints about organizations fraudulently promising consumers to perform services that were actually prohibited by law.
+In 1996, Congress passed the Credit Repair Organizations Act.
+This was in response to growing complaints about organizations fraudulently promising consumers to perform illegal services.
 Some of the protections the law offers consumers include:

 • Prohibiting organizations from misrepresenting their services